heyoka/faxe-docs/docs/nodes/data_collection/s7read.md

 * The node will optimize reading by treating contiguous values as one reading var.
 Thus more data can be read in one go.
-* since 0.20.0: when standalone mode is set to false, then optimization and reading will be done outside of the node.
+* since 0.20.0: when `optimized` is set to true (default), then optimization and reading will be done outside of the node.
  All variables from all s7read nodes, that target the same PLC are optimized as a whole, this makes it possible to take advantage of the maximum PDU size.
  This will possibly lead to more than one request for a specific time slot, if there are many vars to read.
- In standalone(false) mode, it does not make a difference, if we use many s7read nodes, where every node just reads a view vars, or if we have only one s7read node, that reads a lot of vars (or anything in between)
+ In optimized mode, it does not make a difference, if we use many s7read nodes, where every node just reads a view vars, or if we have only one s7read node, that reads a lot of vars (or anything in between)